malmostad/wag-v4/pages/forms_buttons_and_messages.md

 ## Buttons
-Follow the [Bootstrap v3](http://getbootstrap.com/) class name standard to get the correct styling for buttons and button groups.
+Follow the Bootstrap v3 class name standard to get the correct styling for buttons and button groups.
 No default styling is applied to buttons, you need to use the class names.
-See the [Forms]({{ site.baseurl }}/forms) section for allowed exceptions.

 <div class="example buttons">
   <a class="btn btn-default" href="#">Link</a>